UPTE-CWA 9119 Constitution

 b.
 For members with a contract: 1.30% of gross monthly salary with the following maximums:

 i.
 The maximum as of January 14, 2018 shall be $75 for the RX/TX units, $80 for HX unit, $65 for Lawrence Berkeley National Laboratory, or $60 in the case of the Lawrence Livermore Skilled Trades.
-The maximum shall increase by $10 on the first full pay period of the following month if represented employees received at least a 2% pay increase the previous year until the 1.3% of gross monthly salary is reached.
+The maximum shall increase by $10 on the first full pay period of the following month if represented employees received at least a 2% pay increase until the 1.3% of gross monthly salary is reached.
 The increase provision of Lawrence Berkeley National Laboratory shall be in effect in January 1, 2019.
 The increase for Lawrence Livermore Skilled Trade shall remain at $5 until the January 1 following the conclusion of Skilled Trade contract bargaining that is scheduled to begin July 1, 2019.

 Section 5.
 UPTE CWA 9119 shall remit to CWA International all per capita payments due and owing each month.
 Of the remaining dues income, 50% shall be rebated to campus locals on a per capita basis, and 50% shall be retained by UPTE CWA 9119 for systemwide operating expenses.
 The Systemwide Executive Board shall have the authority to make special assessments in order to fund organizing and other activities of UPTE-CWA 9119.
 It shall require a 2/3 majority of the Systemwide Executive Board for passage of any special assessment(s).
 At least 30 days prior to the effective dates of such assessments, the Executive Board will notify campus locals of the description of estimated expense and duration of the special assessment.